Review of documentary requirements

 If a consignment is being delivered to a rural destination it will be directed for a rural tailgate inspection, which allows us to conduct a risk assessment on the consignments prior to it leaving a metropolitan area.

-See Regional postcode delivery classifications for details on delivery postcodes and a postcode search tool.
+See Postcode delivery classifications for details on delivery postcodes and a postcode search tool.

 Examples of acceptable documents